ahmadjaara/learning-Journal/README.md

 # learning-Journal
 ## what I learned ?
--I learned how to make a test to validate my function using TDD method which I write the test first then I write my code and testing my code like this will help me to prevent complexity happen when i don't test my code part by part and then my code stuck
+- I learned how to make a test to validate my function using TDD method which I write the test first then I write my code and testing my code like this will help me to prevent complexity happen when i don't test my code part by part and then my code stuck

        who write the test ?

 - a group of tester (developers)